History of metallurgy in China: Lost-wax casting

 According to some scholars, lost-wax casting was used in China already during the Spring and Autumn period (c.
 770–476 BC), although this is often disputed.

 The lost-wax method is used in most parts of the world.
 As the name suggests, the lost-wax method is to use wax as a mold, and heat it to melt the wax mold and lose it, thereby casting bronze ware, making the model (the outer layer of the wax model is coated with mud), lost-wax (heating to make the wax flow out), pouring copper liquid to fill the cavity left by the wax model, etc. The development and spread of the lost-wax method in the West has never stopped, but the main bronze casting method in the Bronze Age in China is the section mold process.
 When the lost-wax method was introduced into China is also a topic of academic discussion.
-But there is no doubt that the lost-wax method already existed in China during the Spring and Autumn period.
 In 1978, the Bronze Zun-Pan unearthed from the tomb of Marquis Yi of Zeng in Leigudun, Suixian County, Hubei Province, used a mixed process of section mold method and lost-wax method.